 - 185. In Bangladesh, overall, the comparison of the project targeting criteria of target households with a representative sample of the project districts reveals that targeted households have, on average, less income (monthly and daily per household member), are more likely to have a household member with a disability or chronic illness, are more reliant on agriculture or fishing-related daily labour, less likely to own agricultural land, and are more likely to own less land.
 In targeted households, on average, women are more likely to be solely responsible for fetching water.
 Moreover, taking into consideration other sociodemographic characteristics, targeted households, on average, have a lower level of literacy and education (except for primary education) and are more likely to live in a non-permanent dwelling.
-These results hint to a greater vulnerability of targeted households compared to non-targeted households residing in the project districts.141 - 186.
+These results hint to a greater vulnerability of targeted households compared to non-targeted households residing in the project districts. - 186.
 Case studies carried out by this evaluation found that GCF adaptation projects target climate vulnerable populations, but it is too early to say if this is the same for the portfolio as a whole or mitigation projects.
 For example, project FP058 in Ethiopia targets communities who are among the most vulnerable to the effects of drought.
 Community selection is based on community vulnerability to drought. - 187.
-From LORTA, quantitative impact evaluation estimates and qualitative data from one completed GCF project show indications of reaching and delivering benefits to climate vulnerable populations.142 Robust impact evaluation estimates and qualitative data from the Malawi case study found that the project (FP002) "Scaling up the use of modernized climate information and early warning systems in Malawi" (M-Climes) targets climate vulnerable fishing and farming communities.143 One of the pillars of the M-Climes project is the Participatory Integrated Climate Services for Agriculture (PICSA).
+From LORTA, quantitative impact evaluation estimates and qualitative data from one completed GCF project show indications of reaching and delivering benefits to climate vulnerable populations.
+142 Robust impact evaluation estimates and qualitative data from the Malawi case study found that the project (FP002) "Scaling up the use of modernized climate information and early warning systems in Malawi" (M-Climes) targets climate vulnerable fishing and farming communities.
+143 One of the pillars of the M-Climes project is the Participatory Integrated Climate Services for Agriculture (PICSA).
 PICSA makes use of historical climate records, participatory decision-making tools and forecasts to help farmers identify and better plan livelihood options that are suited to local climates.
 Evidence generated by LORTA suggests that PICSA had a statistically significant and positive impact in building adaptation capacity of farming households that face the risks of climate change and climate variability.
-In particular, LORTA found that project beneficiaries are much more likely to use seasonal forecasts to plan farm decisions, almost twice as likely to make crop diversification decisions and twice as likely to make changes in crop activity.
-Finally, the project analysis finds a substantial increase in maize yields which represents an increase
+In particular, LORTA found that project is very similar across the two surveys (around 20 per cent), the SLEM sample exhibits a lower share of heads having completed a secondary level of education or above (17 per cent against 38 per cent in the MIS sample).

-139 This difference could be explained by the sampling strategy of the SLEM survey, focusing on members of specific producer associations, as women-headed households are less likely to join these particular associations.
+&lt;sup>139 This difference could be explained by the sampling strategy of the SLEM survey, focusing on members of specific producer associations, as women-headed households are less likely to join these particular associations.
 Note that the SLEM project also targets women associations which are not covered by the survey.
 This limitation should be kept in mind when analyzing the impacts of the project based on this study sample.

-140 Sadania and Mewes (2021)
+&lt;sup>140 Sadania and Mewes (2021)

-141 The IEU's LORTA team assessed the comparability of the sample of target beneficiaries of the project compared to households not targeted by the project living in the same districts using census data collected by the project team.
+&lt;sup>141 The IEU's LORTA team assessed the comparability of the sample of target beneficiaries of the project compared to households not targeted by the project living in the same districts using census data collected by the project team.
 See Avdeenko and others (2021).

-142 See Aladysheva and others (2021)
+&lt;sup>142 See Aladysheva and others (2021)